MichaelCurrin/learn-to-code/Web dev/stock_images.md

 https://source.unsplash.com/featured/?nature,water

+### Set dimensions.

-Specify dimensions for the search:
+Specify dimensions for the search and the image will be cropped.

 ```
 https://source.unsplash.com/{WIDTH}x{HEIGHT}/?{KEYWORDS}